supriyosantra/supriyosantra.github.io/_pages/about.md

 ## Research Overview

-My research focuses on understanding excited-state dynamics in molecular systems using quantum chemical methods.
+I am a theoretical chemist interested in understanding excited-state dynamics in molecular systems using quantum chemical methods.
 I investigate how electronic structure and molecular motion govern nonradiative relaxation pathways, excitonic interactions, and energy-transfer processes.

 A central theme of my work is the development of physically transparent **model Hamiltonians** informed by **ab initio electronic structure calculations**, enabling mechanistic insight into correlated excited states such as triplet-pair formation in singlet fission.